The most useful tools for a modern marketer

 In effect, such a system saves time and resources boosting efficiency of your activities and leverages efficiency of your entire marketing budget.
 This is rightly called a Holy Grail of marketing.

 The world has ripe a long ago to launch marketing process automation platforms.
 Another story is why marketing is so stubborn to adopt it… Giants like Percolate, Bynder, IBM, Oracle, Terradata and others have their own systems supporting almost anything you want (sometimes too much, but you still must pay for it).
 Global players.
-The only such IT house in Poland is Brand Oriented.
+The only such IT house in Poland is Effiana.
 It has, obviously, its competitive advantages and benefits for its local Clients (and no… local language is not treated as an advantage).
 One of the prominent advantages is ease of implementation and Return on Investment that pays off within just 3 months after launch of the platform.

 Technologies supporting consumer-corporate relations